freelawproject/free.law/content/pages/recap.md

          class="img-responsive">
 </div>

 RECAP is a joint project of the [Center for Information Technology Policy][citp] at Princeton University and Free Law Project.
-It is one of several projects that harness the power of the web to increase government transparency.</p>
+It is one of several projects that harness the power of the web to increase government transparency.

-RECAP is led by Free Law Project co-founders [Brian Carver](http://www.ischool.berkeley.edu/people/faculty/briancarver) and [Michael Lissner](http://michaeljaylissner.com/).
-RECAP was created by Harlan Yu, Steve Schultze, and Timothy B. Lee, based on the principles described in [Government Data and the Invisible Hand](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1138083).
+RECAP is led by Free Law Project co-founders [Brian Carver][bcarver] and [Michael Lissner][ml].
+RECAP was created by Harlan Yu, Steve Schultze, Timothy B. Lee, and [Ka-Ping Yee][yee] based on the principles described in [Government Data and the Invisible Hand][hand].

 ### For More Information, See&hellip;